softprops/json-env-logger/README.md

  <details><summary>What use case does json_env_logger target?</summary>
 <p>

-Most folks Rust logging market start out with `log`.
+Most folks on the Rust logging market start out with `log`.
 They soon find they need configurable logging so they move to `env_logger`.
 Sometimes they want `env_logger` but pretty logging for host local application so they move to `pretty_env_logger`.

-In other cases you want to run applications in a cloud service that reward you for emitting logs in JSON format.
+In other cases you want to run applications in a cloud service that rewards you for emitting logs in JSON format.
 That's use case this targets, those coming from `env_logger` but would like to leverage build in JSON log parsing and discovery options their cloud provided offers for free.
-That's the use case `json_env_logger` targets.
 </p>
 </details>
 &nbsp;
  <details><summary>Does one of these already exist?</summary>
 <p>

 Yes.
-Like the Rust ecosystem, they are all good.
-Picking a dependencies is a dance of picking your tradeoffs.
+Like many crates in the Rust ecosystem, they are all good.
+Picking a dependency is a dance of picking your tradeoffs given an applications goals.

 There's [`slog`](https://github.com/slog-rs/slog), an entire ecosystem of logging for Rust.
 It's strength is that its highly configurable.
-It's drawback is that it's highly configurable interface can get into the way of simple cases where you just want to emit structured logs in json without a lot of setup.
+It's drawback is that it's highly configurable interface can get in the way of simple cases where you just want to emit structured logs in json without a lot of ceremony.

 Here's an example from its [docs](https://docs.rs/slog-json/2.3.0/slog_json/)